An initiative to promote health equity, capacity-strengthening, and unique focused learning between African medical institutions and Stanford.

-This three-year program will fund 24 mid-career physicians from African countries to travel to Stanford for a six-week period of time, gaining a specific skill set identified by the African scholars as a need.
-Physicians will then return to their home countries to conduct a year-long clinical improvement program focused on the skill set they identified.
-The program is funded by an independent educational grant from Pfizer and managed by the Stanford Center for Innovation in Global Health, in partnership with the Stanford Center for Medical Education.
+This program supports 24 mid-career physicians from African countries to travel to Stanford for a six-week period of time, gaining a specific skill set identified by the African scholars as a need to improve health outcomes at their academic institutions.
+Physicians will then return to their home countries to conduct a year-long quality improvement project focused on the skill set they identified.
+This inaugural program is led by the Stanford Center for Innovation in Global Health, in partnership with the Stanford Center for Medical Education, and funded by an independent educational grant from Pfizer.

 Phase 1